vaskardahal/Databases/SQL_queries.md

 ### EXCEPT ALL

 ## CROSS APPLY
-## Subtotals with ROLLUPs and CUBEs
+## Subtotals with GROUPING SETs, ROLLUPs and CUBEs